 The area is well known for all its well preserved Mayan temples such as Chitzen Itza, and the dry weather and mild temperatures make for perfect conditions to explore these archaeologist ruins.

-If you visit the Yucatan Peninsula in December, don’t miss diving with Bull sharks, an exhilarating adventure!
+If you visit the Yucatan Peninsula in December, here’s what to pack for Mexico.
+Don’t miss diving with Bull sharks, an exhilarating adventure!
 A favorite in this area is the Cenotes, limestone caves with crystal clear water.
 Yucatan cenotes are perfect for swimming and exploring during this time of year.
 (Campbell of Stingy Nomads)

 Ready to book a Mexico vacation in December?
 Don’t miss our favorite all-inclusive resorts in Mexico for families.